 From Santa Fe to Taos

 The most direct route to Taos, also known as the “The Low Road,” is 73 miles north of Santa Fe.
-Estimated Time is about 1 hour 25 minutes.
+The estimated Time is about 1 hour 25 minutes.

 Another option is “The High Road” to Taos from Santa Fe.
 It travels through the mountains, past 13,000-foot peaks and small, isolated mountain villages.
 Distance: 105 miles, driving time: 2-1/2 hours from Santa Fe to Taos (no stops).
 As there are so many interesting places to stop along the way, this trip can take from 4 to 8 hours.